A guide to the complaints process

 - If your provider rejects the Preliminary View or doesn’t respond, we will consider your provider's reasons and make a Decision about how your complaint should be resolved.

 If we decide the outcome to the complaint, you and the provider will have 10 days to respond.

 - If you accept the Decision, your provider must follow the Telecommunications Industry Ombudsman’s directions.
 You must agree not to take the complaint to any other forum if the provider follows the directions.

 - If you reject the Decision or don’t respond, we will close our file.
 The provider won’t have to carry out the actions and we will not consider your complaint any further.

 If your provider doesn’t do what was agreed

-If your provider doesn’t do what was agreed between you or decided by the Ombudsman, we will tell them to take action within five days.
+If your provider doesn’t do what was agreed between you, or what the Telecommunications Industry Ombudsman decided, we will tell your provider to take action within five days.
 If the provider doesn’t show that they have done what was agreed or decided, we will refer them to the regulator, the Australian Communications and Media Authority, for enforcement.
 We may also publish details of the non-compliance.